hikemalliday/stables/README.txt

 **HOW TO LAUNCH APP**
 -Double click on launchApp.bat from the directory folder.
 It should launch server and open your default browser to the correct page.
 If not, just type in 'localhost:5000' into your browser.
 That's it!

+**WHEN OUTPUTING INVENTORY SPELL FILES**
+-Commands to output inventory/spellbook files:
+  -Load into a character in game, and type: output inventory Charname -Load into a character in game, and type: output spellbook Charnamespells -THESE MUST BE FORMATTED AS SUCH, with the first letter of the character name capitalized, and the rest lower case.

 **TIPS/QUIRKS**